grab/engineering-blog/_posts/2022-06-30-graph-visualisation.md

   </figure>
 </div>

 We are always looking for ways to improve fraud investigation methods and stay one step ahead of our ever-growing fraudsters.
-In the [introductory blog](https://engineering.grab.com/graph-networks) of this series, we’ve mentioned experimenting with a set of Graph Network technologies, including Graph Visualisation.
+In the [introductory blog](/graph-networks) and [graph concepts](/graph-concepts) articles of this series, we’ve covered experimenting with a set of Graph Network technologies, including Graph Visualisation, and the basics of graph concepts.

 In this post, we will introduce our Graph Visualisation Platform and briefly illustrate how it makes fraud investigations easier and more effective.